AmanGoyal99/COVID-19-Classifier/README.md

 ## Conclusion

 Therefore as per the results stated above, a successful approach is heavily dependent on the dataset and given the dataset which was used here, transfer learning approach is definitely well suited-one.
+The best part about the approach used is that it provides close to perfect accuracy as well as is lightweight and easy to deploy.